debops/debops/docs/user-guide/project-directories.rst

 inventories.
 There might be more layers of inventories if needed, or a blue-green deployment scheme if desired.

+The :command:`debops` script tries to automatically detect which "infrastructure view" should be used - if the user has changed the current directory to one under :file:`ansible/views/<view>/`, that particular view will be used in various DebOps commands.
+Otherwise, the default view for a given project will be used automatically.
+Users can override which view should be used by specifying the ``-V <view>`` or ``--view <view>`` option in most of the script commands.
+This also works outside of the project directory, when used with the ``--project-dir <path>`` option.
+See the manual pages of different DebOps commands to learn more.

 Contents of the project directory
 ---------------------------------